Kirby's Return to Dream Land: Gameplay

 The game introduces more powerful, temporary Copy Abilities called "Super Abilities," which are able to destroy parts of the environment and inflict tremendous damage across a wide range.
 Unlike regular Copy Abilities, ejecting a Super Ability will cause the Super Ability to be discarded instantly.
-Five Super Abilities exist: Ultra Sword, Monster Flame, Flare Beam, Grand Hammer, and Snow Bowl, which are enhanced versions of Sword, Fire, Beam, Hammer, and Freeze Copy Abilities respectively.
+Five Super Abilities exist: Ultra Sword, Monster Flame, Flare Beam, Grand Hammer, and Snow Bowl, which are enhanced versions of the Sword, Fire, Beam, Hammer, and Ice Copy Abilities respectively.

 The game features drop-in cooperative multiplayer for up to three additional players.
 These players can either play as a yellow, blue or green Kirby, or as one of three unique characters: Meta Knight, King Dedede, and Waddle Dee.
 Each of these characters possess traits from corresponding Copy Abilities based on the way each character moves and attacks, though only Kirbys are able to inhale enemies and use Copy Abilities.
 Players are able to ride on top of each other as a "totem", which, with perfect timing, allows the use of a charged attack, called the "Team Attack", driven by the player at the bottom.
-Players can also share recently ingested health-restoring items through a move called "Face-to-Face" (similar to regurgitation).
-Within the Epilogue introduced in the remake, Magolor becomes a playable character, having been stripped of his powers and forced to regain them.
+Players can also share recently ingested health-restoring items through a move called "Face-to-Face".
+Within the Epilogue introduced in the Switch remake, Magolor becomes a playable character, having been stripped of his powers and forced to regain them.
 He is able to levitate for short periods and produce energy attacks at first, and gains more abilities when a player upgrades them.
 Players 2–4 people can play as various recolors of Magolor in this mode.

 All players share from a pool of lives, with each player requiring one life to enter the game.
 If one of the three additional players loses a life, they can spend an extra life to rejoin the game.
 However, if player one dies, all players stop play and gameplay restarts from the last checkpoint.